Chris Stapleton: Solo studio albums

-In 2016, Chris, with Morgane, contributed the track "You Are My Sunshine" to producer Dave Cobb's compilation record project, Southern Family.
-Chris Stapleton collaborated with Jake Owen on the song "If He Ain't Gonna Love You" on Owen's album American Love.
+In 2016, Stapleton, with Morgane, contributed the track "You Are My Sunshine" to producer Dave Cobb's compilation record project, Southern Family.
+Stapleton collaborated with Jake Owen on the song "If He Ain't Gonna Love You" on Owen's album American Love.
 Stapleton performed on the main stage at the 2016 Country to Country festival in Europe along with Andrew Combs, Kacey Musgraves and headliner Eric Church.
 Stapleton was the musical guest on the Saturday Night Live episode which aired January 16, 2016, alongside host Adam Driver.
-He performed "Parachute" and "Nobody to Blame" from Traveller.
+Stapleton performed "Parachute" and "Nobody to Blame" from Traveller.

 In January 2016, Stapleton performed "Either Way", a song he had written with Kendall Marvel and Tim James, at the Country Radio Hall of Fame's Country Radio Seminar in Nashville.
 Lee Ann Womack had previously recorded it for her 2008 album, Call Me Crazy.
 The track was featured on his second studio album, From A Room: Volume 1, released on May 5, 2017.
 Volume 1 was named after Nashville's RCA Studio A, where it was recorded during the winter of 2016–17.
-The same month, Stapleton embarked on his All-American Road Show Tour.
+That same month, Stapleton embarked on his All-American Road Show Tour.
 Volume 1 was certified gold in the US, giving Stapleton his second CMA for Album of the Year, and became the best-selling country album of 2017.
-His third studio album, From A Room: Volume 2, was released on December 1, 2017.
+Stapleton's third studio album, From A Room: Volume 2, was released on December 1, 2017.
 Both albums, Volume 1 and Volume 2, debuted at number two on the Billboard 200 charts.

 Stapleton was the musical guest on Saturday Night Live for a second time on January 27, 2018, where he performed songs from From A Room: Volume 2 with Sturgill Simpson.
 In March, "Broken Halos" on From A Room: Volume 1 reached the top of the Country Airplay chart.
-It earned him accolades for Song and Single of the Year at the 52nd CMAs.
+It earned Stapleton accolades for Song and Single of the Year at the 52nd CMAs.
 He won Male Vocalist of the Year for a fourth time.

 On August 28, 2020, Stapleton released a single, "Starting Over", a song he previously performed on tour.
 It was the lead single from his album of the same name and was his first single release since 2018's "Millionaire".
-He released a second single, "Cold", on September 25, 2020.
+Stapleton released a second single, "Cold", on September 25.
 He was Male Vocalist of the Year for the fourth time at the 2021 Country Music Association Awards, and Male Artist of the Year for the third time at the 2022 Academy of Country Music Awards, where he performed "You'll Never Leave Harlan Alive" with Patty Loveless.